 Conclusion

-Check out my mountain biking guide if you are interested in learning more about mountain biking as a cycling category.
+I also recommend checking out my mountain biking guide to learn more about mountain biking as a cycling category.
 You will learn the basics of equipment, handling, nutrition, and clothing.